|

 Who Should Buy This?

-It is ideal for the user who wants to get a high-capacity dual-fuel backup generator for the work site, house, RV, or even camping, within a mid-range price tag.
-Also, decent runtime, normal noise levels, and an impressive mobility kit would be a bonus.
+It is ideal for the user who wants to get a high-capacity dual-fuel generator within a mid-range price tag.
+Also, decent runtime, normal noise levels, and sufficient mobility would be a bonus.

 Here is the detailed review of Westinghouse WGen9500DF